-In cooperation with the oldest animal welfare organisation of South Africa, Cape of Good Hope SPCA, we establish the necessary requirements so that grievances, and therefore the suffering of animals, can be prevented in a sustainable way.
+Together with the oldest animal welfare organisation of South Africa, the Cape of Good Hope SPCA, we establish the necessary requirements so that grievances, and therefore the suffering of animals, can be prevented in a sustainable way.

-In South Africa, where poverty and unemployment are widely spread, many people put their hopes of a better life into agriculture.
-However, as the number of small farmers is growing, so is the suffering of animals.
-Many farmers are not familiar with the basic needs of their animals.
+In the Blue Downs in South Africa, where poverty and unemployment are common, many people set their hopes of a better life on animal husbandry.
+But because many small farmers are not familiar with the animals’ basic needs, the suffering of the latter increases.